CobraKarl/Create-AD-Reports-From-Powershell/README.md

 <h3> BasicRapport.ps1 </h3>

 This script creats a basic HTML computer report (you can change to the info that you want in your report)

+<h3> GetWindowsUpdate.ps1 </h3>

+This script creats a HTML file of all updates that a are available on the computer that you run it on.
+It also creats a folder were the html file is saved.